 The majority of modules should be taken within the department with whom the Erasmus agreement is signed.

-The department of English Studies is limited and therefore unless your home university has an active Erasmus agreement with the English Studies department it is unlikely that you will be approved to take classes.
+The department of English Studies is limited and therefore unless your home university has an active Erasmus+ agreement with the English Studies department you will not be approved to take modules.

 - Classics & Ancient History